St4bl3/St4bl3/README.md

 ## 🌟 About Me

 <p align="justify">
-I'm <strong>Dhanush</strong>, a developer passionate about crafting solutions for <strong>real-world challenges</strong>.
+[cite_start]I'm <strong>Dhanush</strong>, a results-driven Computer Science student with a CGPA of 8.19 [cite: 6] [cite_start]and a passion for crafting solutions for <strong>real-world challenges</strong>[cite: 7]. [cite_start]I have hands-on experience in developing and deploying ML models, with skills in Deep Learning, Computer Vision, and Generative AI[cite: 6, 7].
 Beyond coding, I dive into gaming strategies, community events, and exploring the latest tech trends.
 </p>

 <ul>